 MSc Enterprise and Innovation with Extended Professional Practice (LONT076) Course Modules

-This pathway includes the option to study for the MSc with Extended Professional Practice (EPP), with an extended period of internship.
+This pathway includes the option to study for the MSc with Extended Professional Practice (EPP), with an extended period of internship2.
 This is an 18-month option and is aimed at individuals who are looking to attain a deeper understanding of business in a very practical way.
 You are expected to spend twenty-two weeks at one (or more) host employer or campus-based setting(s) and will have the opportunity to apply theory to practice.
 Find out more about our Extended Professional Practice study option.

 Postgraduate Professional Practice 1 - 0 credits

 This is a compulsory module on MSc courses with Extended Professional Practice.
 This non-credit bearing module, together with Extended Professional Practice 2 will provide students on Extended Professional Practice MSc courses with a substantive professional experience.
-This will take the form of either an internship with a host organisation*, or a campus-based professional experience.
+This will take the form of either an internship with a host organisation*2, or a campus-based professional experience.
 This experience will support the development of your personal and professional skills, such as communication, team-working, self-management, project management and critical reflection to enhance their future employability.
-You will be expected to augment your previous learning and experiences in order to develop your knowledge and skills of professional practice in your chosen subject area.
+You will be expected to augment your previous learning and experiences to develop your knowledge and skills of professional practice in your chosen subject area.
 This module will also provide you with the necessary experience and focus on completing the project report for Extended Professional Practice Project.

 Please note: It is recommended that work experience during Extended Professional Practice 1 module should be at least 11 weeks in length and full time.
 Approval of work settings by the Talent Team beforehand is mandatory, to be evaluated on its own individual merit, and achievement of the professional practice’s learning and development objectives.
 All students, regardless of internship length, must adhere to attendance monitoring requirements throughout the course.